ScilifelabDataCentre/pathogens-portal/content/english/topics/mpox.md

 ---
 title: Mpox
-description: Mpox a.k.a.
-Monkeypox is caused by the mpox virus, and is a zoonotic disease (i.e. it is transmitted from animals to humans).
-The mpox virus is a member of the Orthopoxvirus genus in the family Poxviridae.
-It is closely related to the variola virus, which causes smallpox and has had a marked impact on human populations throughout history.
+description: Mpox, or Monkeypox, is a zoonotic disease caused by the mpox virus.
+It belongs to the Orthopoxvirus genus and is closely related to smallpox.
+While the virus is endemic to West and Central Africa, recent outbreaks in Europe, including Sweden, have raised concerns.
-banner: /topic_thumbs/topic_mpox.png
+banner: /topic_thumbs/topic_mpox.jpg
-credits: Image by Nigeria Centre for Disease Control
+credits: Image by UK Research and Innovation
 toc: false
 topic: Mpox
 menu: